On the Concentration of the Domination Number of the Random Graph: Introduction

 For $p \rightarrow 1$ (and $p< 1$), we will show that the theorem holds with the explicit formula $\myr = \Ln \left( \frac{n \ln q}{\ln^2 n}\right) $.

-Similarly to \cite{wg2001} we use standard first and second moment methods to prove the 2-point-concentration result of Theorem~\ref{MAIN}, however the technical difficulties increase significantly.
+Similarly to \cite{wg2001} we use standard first and second moment methods to prove the two-point-concentration result of Theorem~\ref{MAIN}, however the technical difficulties increase significantly, hence much of the improvement goes into the fine asymptotics.
 A lower bound of $n^{-1/2} {\rm polylog}\, n$ on $p$ seems to be the boundary of these calculations.

 One can nevertheless show some, though not constant-length, concentration of $D(\Gnp)$ for smaller $p$ as well. \begin{prop} For $p\rightarrow 0$ and $d\rightarrow \infty$ we have that

 \end{prop}

 If $p$ tends to 0 faster than $n^{-1/2}\ln n$, then one can decrease the length of the concentration interval using Talagrand's Inequality. \begin{thm} Let $m = m(n)$ be the median of $D(G)$ where $G\sim \Gnp$ and let $t= t(n) \gg \sqrt{n}$.
 Then $\prob (|D(G)-m| > t) \rightarrow 0$. \end{thm}